Surihix/IMGBlibrary/LibraryUsage.md

 As we are dealing with DDS type image files, each image file is made up of one or more mips or mip maps. each mip data is stored in the IMGB file and the necessary offsets/position for each mip is given in the image header block file.

-This file contains all the necessary information about the image such as the DDS pixel format, the image type, the number of mips that make up the image, and the dimensions of the image. all of this information, will be present after the `GTEX` section in the file and for more information on the `GTEX` section, please refer to this [page](https://github.com/LR-Research-Team/Datalog/wiki/TRB#gtex).
+This header block file contains all the necessary information about the image such as the DDS pixel format, the image type, the number of mips that make up the image, and the dimensions of the image. all of this information, will be present after the `GTEX` section in the file and for more information on the `GTEX` section, please refer to this [page](https://github.com/LR-Research-Team/Datalog/wiki/TRB#gtex).

 ## Unpacking
 The `IMGBUnpack.UnpackIMGB()` function will unpack each mip data stored in the IMGB file using the image header block file.

-The function requires these following parameters:
+This function requires these following parameters to be specified:
 - `imgHeaderBlockFile`
 <br>Full path to the image header block file with the `GTEX` section.